Stop Dieting…once and for all

-Diets don’t work long-term, that much we know.
-Less than 3% of dieters keep the weight off long-term.
+Diets don’t work for the long haul, that much we know.
+Less than 3% of dieters are able to keep the weight off… which means 97% of people following one of today’s typical diets will NOT have long-term success.

 So what do we need to do?